How Browser Resolution Works

 - Records reference

-Given an NFT domain has a DNS record configured.
+Given a Web3 domain has a DNS record configured.
 When the user enters the domain name into a browser address bar, the browser resolves the domain and gets the specified DNS records.
 Then, the browser requests and displays the content using DNS protocol and HTTP protocol.

-Given an NFT domain has a d-web content identifier record configured (e.g. an IPFS hash).
+Given a Web3 domain has a d-web content identifier record configured (e.g. an IPFS hash).
 When the user enters the domain name into a browser address bar, the browser resolves the domain and gets the content hash of a domain.
 Then, the browser retrieves the content by the hash using a related protocol and displays the content.

-Given an NFT domain has both a redirect URL and IPFS hash configured, and the user's browser doesn't support IPFS protocol.
+Given a Web3 domain has both a redirect URL and IPFS hash configured, and the user's browser doesn't support IPFS protocol.
 When the user enters the domain name into a browser address bar, the browser resolves the domain and gets both the redirect URL and IPFS hash records.
 Then, the browser redirects the user to the redirect URL because the IPFS protocol is not supported.

 To change ETH provider services, the user goes to Browser Settings > Crypto Domains section: